CameronSTaljaard/IPS-Health-and-Wellness-Technical/README.md

 ### To run the front end:
 > npm start

+We advise you use Chrome, and not Firefox to avoid any CORS issues.

 ### To run the backend:

 Ensure you have docker installed and open.